sandyvern/learn-ruby-the-hard-way/README.md

-# learn-ruby-the-hard-way
+# Learn Ruby the Hard Way
-Lesson exercises from the book Learn Ruby the Hard Way
+#### Lesson exercises from the book Learn Ruby the Hard Way